The historic Beaujolais Nouveau festival in the capital of Beaujolais

 With tens of thousands of visitors each year, Les Sarmentelles is the highlight of the Beaujolais wine season and contributes to the international renown of this emblematic vineyard.

-Les Sarmentelles return for their 38th edition from November 18 to 22, 2026.
-Beaujeu will once again prepare to welcome thousands of visitors to celebrate the arrival of Beaujolais Nouveau 2026.
+Les Sarmentelles return for their 38th edition from Wednesday, November 18, to Sunday, November 22, 2026.
+Beaujeu will once again welcome thousands of visitors to celebrate the arrival of Beaujolais Nouveau, whose commercialization is legally authorized on the third Thursday of November (November 19, 2026).

 By car: Beaujeu is located 60 km north of Lyon.
 From the A6, take the Belleville-en-Beaujolais exit, then the D37 towards Beaujeu (20 km).
 Free parking is available around the town center.